-However, it isn’t enough to take any flux agent to solder wires and electronics.
-As an owner of SolderingIronGuide, I went through many similar jobs.
-So, I can say for sure what flux agents to pick and what to avoid when you require to form a metallurgic joint.
+It isn’t enough to just use any flux agent to solder wires and electronics.
+As an owner of SolderingIronGuide, I went through many types during my jobs.
+So, I can say for sure what flux agents to pick and what to avoid when you need to solder to joints or parts together.

-- Any leaded solder based on rosin cores is the best pick for electronic works.
+- Any flux based on rosin cores is the best pick for electronic works.
 It dissolves better at low levels of temperature, compared to other types.
-And it’s better for a quite delicate wiring project.
-Using soldering flux with a slim rosin layer in the midst will help to cover the wires in the best way possible;
+It is also better for a many delicate wiring projects.
+Using soldering flux with a slim rosin inner core will help to cover the wires in the best way possible;

-- Leaded solders with a solid core are also good.
+- Leaded solders flux with a solid core are also good.
 Such products oxidize easier and hold a strong bond much longer.
 Make sure to wash your hands when working with any leaded solder; You should never need to touch solder anyway, use a bench dispenser role and pull it out with tweezers.

 - Water-soluble or organic acid flux products.
 Lactic, citric and stearic acids combined with water and isopropyl alcohol are also quite effective for the use of electronics.
 Mainly, because they’re more powerful than rosin-based fluxes.
 It’s easier to clean PCBs after the use of organic flux agents.
 These products are electrically conductive and provide better performance rates;